Harsh-Dhawan/OpenWeatherAPI/README.md

 - Validation of values for temperature
 - Validation of population tag (example for test failure)

-## CICD
-CircleCI is used for CICD.
-(signup required) Builds available at https://app.circleci.com/pipelines/github/rohitaroramsa/OpenWeatherAPI?invite=true I preferred CircleCI as it runs over a server compared to jenkins which requires local setup and hence difficult to share the setup.

 ## Project Structure
 Assessment project is built across multiple folders: